Eric Tindill

 Eric William Thomas Tindill OBE (18 December 1910 – 1 August 2010) was a New Zealand sportsman.
 Tindill held a number of unique records: he was the oldest ever Test cricketer at the time of his death, the only person to play Tests for New Zealand in both cricket and rugby union (a so-called "double All Black"), and the only person ever to play Tests in both sports, referee a rugby union Test, and umpire a cricket Test: a unique "double-double".

 Early life

-Tindill was born in Nelson and was raised in Motueka.
+Tindill was born in Nelson and raised in Motueka.
 His family moved to Wellington in 1922, and he was educated at Wellington Technical College until 1925.
 He trained as an accountant, and worked as a civil servant for 40 years in the government audit office.
 He was nicknamed "Snowy" due to his fair hair.
 He married his wife Mary in 1937, shortly before he left on a cricket tour to England.
 An all-round sportsman, in addition to cricket and rugby, Tindill also played football for Wellington in 1927, and was a founder of the Wellington Table Tennis Association in 1932.